-Prerequisite: Placement in Geometry A requires completion of Algebra I with a grade of 80% or higher, or completion of Algebra I/Math Enhancement with a 90% or higher and teacher recommendation.
-Students scheduled for Geometry A may double with Algebra IIA or Algebra II Honors if they have demonstrated completion of Algebra I with a grade of 90% or higher.
+Prerequisite: Placement in Geometry A requires completion of Algebra I with a grade of 80% or higher.
+Students scheduled for Geometry A may double with Algebra IIA or Algebra II Honors if they have demonstrated completion of Algebra I with a grade of 93% or higher.